Clear Your Criminal Record. Reclaim Your Future

 Our fees for expungement are R 2 500.00 and R 500.00 to order your police clearance record from the Huru database.
 This includes follow-up attendances at the Department of Justice and the SAPS Criminal record centre.
 Most expungement companies only assist up to the lodgement of the expungement application, whereafter you are left on your own to complete the process and to follow up.

-The process take 12 -16 weeks from date of lodgment of your expungement application at the Department of Justice.
+The process takes 3 to 4 months from date of lodgment of your expungement application at the Department of Justice.

 I'd like to UPLOAD you my recent criminal report or Police Clearance for you to assess if I qualify to expunge my criminal record.
 We will get back to you within one business day.